casibase/chainmaker-server/README.md

 ## Compatibility Notice

 **Important:**
-Currently, ChainMaker Server only supports ChainMaker blockchains with **TLS disabled** and **authtype set to `permissionedWithCert`**.
+Currently, ChainServer only supports ChainMaker blockchains with **TLS disabled** and **authtype set to `permissionedWithCert`**.
 If you encounter errors when invoking transaction or query APIs, please verify that your ChainMaker server configuration meets these requirements.
 Additionally, ensure that the `provider` configuration in your Casibase setup is consistent with your ChainMaker network settings.

 For details on how to check and modify your ChainMaker chain configuration, please refer to the official documentation: